Bronx Library Center

-Since their founding in 1964, Dattner Architects has chosen to focus on architecture for communal civic life.
+Dattner Architects’ foundation is civic architecture.
 Through their design of transit stations, schools, housing, parks, recreation facilities, police and fire stations, their work has enriched the ever-growing urban fabric with distinctive, innovative, and inspiring buildings—positively impacting countless residents.

-The core of their practice covers a broad range of typologies located in diverse urban areas – from central-city neighborhoods, to the growing outer communities that are vital to the development of the city.
+The core of their practice covers a broad range of typologies, located in a range of diverse urban areas from central-city neighborhoods to the growing outer neighborhoods that are vital to the development of each city.
 Dattner Architects’ projects reflect the forces that have shaped the life of each community and influenced the design of urban spaces and buildings.
-Over time, their work has grown in scale and complexity, but their role throughout all of their projects has stayed remarkably consistent.
+Over time, their work has grown in scale and complexity, but our role in all of our projects has stayed remarkably consistent.
 They are not only architects, but steadfast advocates and facilitators of the complex exchanges between the communities, professionals, and government officials required to realize these projects.

 SHAPING THE URBAN EXPERIENCE